arink1305/splaesh/README.md

 - No production release or public APK is bundled in this repository at the moment.

 ## Team Credit

-Splæsh was originally developed as a group project by `Team 41` in `IN2000` at the University of Oslo.

 This portfolio repository highlights my involvement in that work while keeping the project context clear.